-LONDON — European stock markets were down in midmorning trading, with the FTSE MIB in Milan leading the way.
+LONDON — Europe’s major markets lost ground in midmorning trading on Tuesday, with the CAC 40 in Paris leading the way.

 The French market was down 0.7 percent to 4,197.57, followed by the DAX in Frankfurt, 0.6 percent to 9596.20, and the FTSE 100 in London 0.5 percent to 6,015.95.
 The FTSE MIB in Milan fell 0.1 percent to 16,598.17.